-- Increased risk of miscarriage, stillbirth, or premature birth1 - Increased risk of withdrawal symptoms in baby after birth1

-If the mother has been drinking close to delivery, there are reports of withdrawal symptoms in baby that includes tremors, increased muscle tone, restlessness, and excessive crying.

-• Foetal Alcohol Syndrome (FAS) 6

-A prolonged high level of drinking can lead to FAS in the baby.
+- Increased risk of miscarriage, stillbirth, or premature birth. - Increased risk of withdrawal symptoms in baby after birth.If the mother has been drinking close to delivery there are reports of withdrawal symptoms in babies that include tremors, increased muscle tone, restlessness and excessive crying. - Fetal Alcohol Syndrome (FAS) A prolonged high level of drinking can lead to FAS in the baby.
 Women who are chronic heavy drinkers are at increased risk of having a baby with FAS.
-Foetal Alcohol Syndrome is the most severe and clinically recognisable form of alcohol damage caused while the baby is in the uterus.
-Characteristics include a pattern of distinct facial features, decreased growth (which can be detected by ultrasound) and central nervous system (CNS) abnormalities.
-Consequences for the child may include poor growth, developmental delay, behavioural or emotional problems and learning difficulties.

-• Foetal Alcohol Spectrum Disorders (FASD) 6

-This is a term which describes the range of developmental effects that can occur in children exposed to alcohol while in the uterus.
-The disorder manifests as brain damage, usually in the absence of physical symptoms.
+Fetal Alcohol Syndrome is the most severe and clinically recognisable form of alcohol damage caused while the baby is in the uterus.
+Characteristics include a pattern of distinct facial features, decreased growth (which can be detected by ultrasound) as well as central nervous system (CNS) abnormalities.
+Consequences for the child may include poor growth, developmental delay, behavioural or emotional problems and learning difficulties. - Fetal Alcohol Spectrum Disorders (FASD) This is a term which describes the range of developmental effects that can occur in children exposed to alcohol while in the uterus.
+The disorder manifests as brain damage, usually in the absence of physical signs.
 Consequences for the child may include learning difficulties and behavioural problems.
 These may range from mild to more significant.

 Any concerns about the child's development after birth should be discussed with a health professional.
-Early diagnosis and treatment has been found to considerably improve the long term outcome for children affected^{6,7}.
-For more information, please refer to the factsheet published by MotherToBaby on alcohol and pregnancy: http://www.mothertobaby.org/files/alcohol.pdf
+Early diagnosis and treatment has been found to considerably improve the long-term outcome for children affected.
+For more information, please see the factsheet published by MotherToBaby on alcohol and pregnancy: https://mothertobaby.org/fact-sheets/alcohol-pregnancy/